Skip to main content

 Crystal Grids

 Use Peridot as the center stone in grids for abundance, emotional healing, or heart-centered manifestation.
-Its warm green-gold energy radiates outward, amplifying the intentions of surrounding crystals.
+Its warm green-gold energy radiates outward and amplifies whatever the surrounding crystals are doing.
 For a prosperity grid, combine Peridot with Citrine and Pyrite in a triangular formation.
-For emotional healing, surround Peridot with Rose Quartz and Green Aventurine.
+For emotional healing, surround it with Rose Quartz and Green Aventurine.

 How Do You Cleanse & Charge Peridot?